opensearch-project/helm-charts/charts/opensearch-dashboards/README.md

 # OpenSearch Dashboards Helm Chart

- This Helm chart installs [OpenSearch](https://github.com/opensearch-project/OpenSearch) with configurable TLS, RBAC and much more configurations.
-This chart caters a number of different use cases and setups.
+ This Helm chart installs [OpenSearch Dashboards](https://github.com/opensearch-project/OpenSearch-Dashboards) with configurable TLS, RBAC and much more configurations.
+This chart caters to a number of different use cases and setups.

  - [Requirements](#requirements)
  - [Installing](#installing)